-Cancer is the second leading cause of death in the U.S. and Western Europe and has been estimated to be responsible for over 565,000 deaths annually in 2008 in the U.S. alone.
-The NIH has estimated the overall annual costs for cancer (the primary focus of our gamma detection and pharmaceutical products) for the U.S. for 2007 at \$219.2 billion: \$89.0 billion for direct medical costs, \$18.2 billion for indirect morbidity, and \$112.0 billion for indirect mortality.
-Our line of gamma detection systems is currently used primarily in the application of SLNB in breast cancer and melanoma which, according to the ACS, have been estimated to account for 13% and 4%, respectively, of new cancer cases which occurred in the U.S. in 2008.
+Cancer is the second leading cause of death in the U.S. and Western Europe and has been estimated to be responsible for over 562,000 deaths annually in 2009 in the U.S. alone.
+The NIH has estimated the overall annual costs for cancer (the primary focus of our gamma detection and pharmaceutical products) for the U.S. for 2008 at \$228.1 billion: \$93.2 billion for direct medical costs, \$18.8 billion for indirect morbidity, and \$116.1 billion for indirect mortality.
+Our line of gamma detection systems is currently used primarily in the application of ILM in breast cancer and melanoma which, according to the ACS, have been estimated to account for 13% and 5%, respectively, of new cancer cases which occurred in the U.S. in 2009.

-The NIH has estimated that breast cancer will annually affect half a million women in North America, Western Europe, and other major economic markets.
-Breast cancer is the second leading cause of death from cancer among all women in the U.S. The incidence of breast cancer, while starting to show minor declines in the past year or so, generally increases with age, rising from about 100 cases per 100,000 women at age 40 to about 400 cases per 100,000 women at age 65.
+The NIH has estimated that 1.3 million new cases of invasive breast cancer are expected to occur annually among women worldwide.
+Breast cancer is the second leading cause of death from cancer among all women in the U.S. The incidence of breast cancer, while starting to show minor declines in the past few years, generally increases with age, rising from about 120 cases per 100,000 women at age 40 to about 400 cases per 100,000 women at age 65.
 While the incidence rate for breast cancer appears to be decreasing, the overall number of new cases of breast cancer is still increasing.
-According to the ACS, over 182,000 new cases of invasive breast cancer are expected to be diagnosed and approximately 41,000 women are estimated to have died from the disease during 2008 in the U.S. alone.
+According to the ACS, over 192,000 new cases of invasive breast cancer are expected to be diagnosed and approximately 40,000 women are estimated to have died from the disease during 2009 in the U.S. alone.
 Thus, we believe that the significant aging of the population, combined with improved education and awareness of breast cancer and diagnostic methods, will continue to lead to an increased number of breast cancer surgical diagnostic procedures.